Yeol Eum Son

 Biography

-Yeol Eum Son, born in Wonju, South Korea in 1986, received her first piano lessons at the age of three-and-a-half.
+Born in Wonju, South Korea, in 1986, Yeol Eum Son received her first piano lessons at the age of three-and-a-half.
 She was among the prize winners at the International Tchaikovsky Competition for Young Musicians in 1997 and won the Oberlin International Piano Competition two years later.
+She attracted international attention when she won second prize and the Best Chamber Music Performance at the 2009 Van Cliburn Competition.
+She secured her position among the most gifted artists of her generation at the 2011 International Tchaikovsky Competition, where she won the Silver Medal, among other honors.
 Yeol Eum studied at Korea National University of Arts and continued her training with Professor Arie Vardi at the Hochschule für Musik, Theater und Medien Hannover.

 Gallery / Yeol Eum Son